According to official statistics, in the US alone 2,300 people go missing every day.

 The authorities received over seventy-five tips about Brandon, but none have borne any information that has led anywhere near to finding him.
 The last official search was conducted in October 2011, and age-progressed photos have also been distributed in the hope that somebody may recognise him.

-There have been a number of theories around what happened that night, with the most prevalent being that Brandon must have fallen into a river or creek – possibly the Yellow Medicine River – which is fifteen feet at its deepest point, and would have been running incredibly fast at the time he disappeared.
+As a crime writer I find this case fascinating and disturbing, and I have looked at countless theories around what happened that night.
+The most prevalent theory is that Brandon must have fallen into a river or creek – possibly the Yellow Medicine River – which is fifteen feet at its deepest point, and would have been running incredibly fast at the time he disappeared.
 The problem with this theory however, is that there would be some trace if he had fallen in, and so far nothing has been found at any point of the river.

 A number of other theories have been considered, including the idea that Brandon might have hidden in an abandoned structure to escape the cold and then succumbed to hypothermia, or that he was attacked by an animal and taken away.
 Yet again, the main problem with these theories is that of evidence – or, more specifically, the big fat lack of it.
 If for instance he did hide in a structure, then surely it would’ve been found by now?
 Not to mention the fact that an animal attacking, fatally wounding and then dragging a person away would leave a huge amount of evidence behind.